The Right Way to Run a Tattoo Shop, Dammit!

 LEARN HOW TO SAY NO

 I went over this in my pricing article, but saying no to gang-related and racist themes will not only keep those unsavory characters out of your shop, it will also help you sleep at night.
 I’ve done some tattoos that I am not proud of and I don’t want to be known as a whore, so I let people know what I am not comfortable with.
 Doing hand and neck tattoos on young people who are not in the tattoo business really makes a bad impression in the eyes of the general public, not to mention, decreasing their chances for employment.
-I only do indigenous facial tattooing on indigenous people.
-Let the “new kids” do that garbage.
-Standing firm on your shop policies (like shop hours) is a must.

 The most important knowledge one can gather in the tattoo business involves safety for all concerned.
 You cannot call yourself a professional tattoo artist or piercer unless you have completed certified blood borne pathogens training specific to tattooing, plus Advanced first aid and CPR training.
 I am not talking about those cheap Internet courses, either.
 Having a customer pass out in front of you and standing there like a scarecrow is just plain dangerous.
 If you do not know how to respond, you do not belong in this business.
 Having a customer become injured or die because of your lack of training could cost you everything you have.
 And it could cost a customer their life!
 Lack of knowledge in preventing cross contamination can infect your entire shop, its workers, their families and everyone who comes in and out the door.
 The Alliance of Professional Tattooists (APT) and the Association of Professional Piercers (APP) have excellent courses.